rwxrob/zet/20210818155124/README.md

 ```

 It's just nice to know you have everything you need in `jq`, which
 really doesn't violate the UNIX philosophy with all this.
-It's "one
+Its "one
 thing" it does well is handle JSON, and it is by far the best at it.

     #json #jq #tips #devops #coding #shell #bash